 Make A Kit

 Every home in Hampton Roads should be prepared for a major storm with an emergency kit.
-Hurricanes and tropical storms could create loss of power or cut-off your water supply.
+Hurricanes and tropical storms could create a loss of power or cut off your water supply.
 Flooding and high winds may cause damage to your vehicle or roadways eliminating your ability to drive or leave your home.
 The Center for Disease Control and Prevention recommends two weeks’ worth of supplies.
 Use the following list of supplies to get started on your hurricane preparedness emergency kit.

 - Safe water, for both drinking and sanitation, one gallon per person per day

 - Non-perishable food items and a manual can-opener